 1. Learn the Difference Between an Inspection and an Appraisal

 A home inspection and a home appraisal are not the same things in real estate, but they are often confused because a professional visits a home and inspects it in both scenarios.

 The goals of the two processes differ:

 - Home inspection – Gives a prospective buyer detailed information about the home’s condition (including its structure and construction), a list of things that may need to be fixed, and an estimate of the home’s longevity

 - Home appraisal – Estimates a property’s home value for lenders and determines a fair price that buyers should be willing to pay

 Know that a home inspection and a home appraisal are different and that one cannot replace the other.
 A home inspector reports your home’s condition.
-A home appraiser determines its market value with an appraisal checklist based on the prices of comparable homes.
+A home appraiser determines its market value with a home appraisal checklist based on the prices of comparable homes.

 If you’re applying for a cash-out refinance, a home equity loan, or another way to leverage your equity, you’ll need an appraisal.

 If you’re selling your home to non-cash home buyers, you’ll need an inspection and an appraisal.
 If you’re interested in applying for a mortgage or home equity loan, the home appraiser sends the appraisal report to the lender.

 2. Be Aware of Appraisal Costs and Timing